Florida State football coach Mike Norvell tests positive for coronavirus

 Norvell, 38, added his wife and daughter tested negative but are quarantining.

 Per the ACC covid-19 report, anyone within a football program who tests positive is required to isolate for 10 days, which includes Florida State’s next game Sept.
-26 on the road against Miami.
+26 at Miami.
 The Seminoles had an open date this weekend.

 Deputy head coach Chris Thomsen, also the tight ends coach, will handle in-person coaching duties for the Miami game, Norvell said.